 10. Temple of Ramses II, Abu Simbel - one of the most impressive monuments in Egypt.
 The entrance was built so that, twice a year, the sun shines a beam into the inner sanctuary, illuminating three statues and leaving Ptah, the god of the underworld, in darkness.

-Join us on our 14 day tour around Egypt to be able to get up close to these amazing monuments.
-With private access to some of them, it's a once in a lifetime opportunity!
+Join us on our luxury Egypt tours to be able to get up close to these amazing monuments.
+With private access to some of them, it's a once-in-a-lifetime opportunity!